steedos/help/en-us/workflow/api.md

 With Steedos API
 - Enterprise data can synchronize with your Steedos account.
 - Backlog items in Steedos Workflow can be visible in corporate portal.
-- Requests in corporate business system can transfer to steedos workflow and can be approved in it.
+- Requests in corporate business system can transfer to Steedos Workflow and can be approved in it.

 #### Notice：
 Users in professional version of Steedos Workflow cannot get access to Steedos API.